ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: Experiments

-The combination of super-prototypes and QBAFs can serve as the basis for human-readable local explanations for the outputs of ProtoArgNet.
-Figure \ref{fig:architecture} showed a generated local explanation for a data point in SHAPES (see the examples in Section~\ref{sec:ProtoArgNet} for details on this illustration).
-Figure \ref{fig:CUB_EXPLANATION} illustrates a local explanation generated for a data instance from the CUB-200-2011 dataset, specifically for the target class ``Baird Sparrow."
-The green overlay on the super-prototype highlights the region in the input image that supports the classification of the instance as a "Baird Sparrow," while the red region identifies the attacked or unsupported portion of the input.
-This super-prototype can be interpreted as the bird's head resembles a ``Baird Sparrow," but its tail is atypical for this species.
-We have added this reading manually here for illustration, simulating how a human may read the super-prototypes.
+The super-prototypes of the target classes in the bottom row of Figure \ref{fig:super-prototypes} illustrate the local explanations generated for a few data instances from the CUB and the Cars datasets.
+The top row shows the input images to ProtoArgNet.
+To interpret the super-prototypes, one could trace the attack and support relations in the QBAF to localize the prototypical-parts on the super-prototypes as in the third row.
+The green overlay on the super-prototypes highlights the regions in the input image that support the classification, while the red areas identify the attacked or unsupported portion of the input.
+For example, the super-prototype of the left-most image in Figure \ref{fig:super-prototypes} can be interpreted as the bird's neck and the wing resembling the target class while the belly and flank differ from the observed target class instances in the training set.
 We leave the automatic generation of human-readable interpretations of the super-prototypes and the QBAF for explanatory purposes to future work.

-We can use the number of representative (super-)prototypes as a measure of the cognitive complexity of the explanations drawn from prototypical-part-learning methods.
-Table \ref{tab: num_proto} compares the number of (super-)prototypes for each approach, before and after the pruning phase if applicable.
-Since ProtoPool and ProtoTrees use an ensemble of multiple models, we have also reported the corresponding number of prototypes for these cases.
-Like ProtoPool, our ProtoArgNet does not have a pruning phase for pruning unnecessary prototypes.
-The number of super-prototypes in our approach is equal to the number of classes since ProtoArgNet has one super-prototype per class.
-Notice that using a fixed classification layer, as in ProtoPNet, for ProtoArgNet, the local explanations require only one super-prototype while other approaches need multiple prototypes .

-The global cognitive complexity of ProtoArgNet should additionally include the number of hidden nodes in the MLP since each node in the resulting QBAF would be part of the explanation.
-This complexity can be controlloed by sparsification as in SpArX~\cite{AyoobiPT23}, with a trade-off between compression ratio of the MLP classifier and accuracy of the resulting ProtoArgNet model.
-For illustration, considering a one-layer MLP and 10 arguments in the QBAF after the sparsification of the MLP, the cognitive complexity of the QBAF would be 210 and 206 for the CUB-200-2011 and the Stanford Cars dataset, respectively.

-We have experimented with various degrees of sparsification, where the sparser (more compressed) the QBAF the more cognitively manageable the explanations but the higher the possibility of unfaithfulness (drop of accuracy) with respect to the original MLP.
-Table \ref{tab: MLP} shows the effect of compression ratio on the accuracy of a one-layer MLP with 100 hidden neurons.
-These results indicate that even with a high compression ratio of 0.8 for the MLP, the model can still maintain a high accuracy (and thus faithfulness).